- Academic Advising

 Further information on the Academic Common Market may be obtained from the Texas State Coordinator for the Academic Common Market, Texas Higher Education Coordinating Board, P. O. Box 12788, Austin, Texas 78711, or by calling (512) 427-6518.

 The Graduate School is partnering with UTSA academic and student services departments to provide our graduate students the opportunity to take learning beyond the classroom.
-The Academic and Professional Development Workshop series allows graduate students the flexibility of weekend and evening workshops coupled with information that will enhance their academic experience at UTSA.
+The Graduate Student Success series allows graduate students the flexibility of weekend and evening workshops coupled with information that will enhance their academic experience at UTSA.
 These workshops are free to students and their guests.
-Find more information at http://graduateschool.utsa.edu/current-students/.
+Find more information at http://graduateschool.utsa.edu/current_students/.

 A cooperative arrangement between The University of Texas System and The Texas A&M University System allows a graduate student at one institution to use unique facilities or access courses at the other institution with a minimum of paperwork.
 The graduate student registers and pays fees at the home institution and may retain any fellowship or financial assistance awarded by it.
 Space must be readily available, and the instructor or laboratory director of the proposed work must consent to the arrangement.
 Approval must be given by the graduate dean of each institution.

 TOEFL testing is administered by computer in the Office of Testing Services at their Main and Downtown campus locations according to the schedule established by ETS and Prometric.
 TOEFL schedule and registration information can be accessed at www.ets.org/toefl/.

 The Graduate Management Admission Test is required of students who wish to pursue graduate work in business.
 The GMAT is not given on the UTSA campus but is administered through Prometric.
 Students interested in registering for the GMAT examination should call 1-800-717-GMAT or visit www.mba.com.